 Free white paper

-7 tips to set up a scheme for behavioral coding
+7 tips to set up a coding scheme

 A scheme for behavioral coding is the actual measuring instrument.
 However, setting up a coding scheme is not as straightforward as it may seem.
 It often requires quite some thinking to define the perfect scheme for behavioral coding.

 In this free white paper, we will explain the basics of behavioral coding and how to set up a coding scheme.
 Moreover, we present several examples of studies that used a scheme for behavioral coding as a tool.

 The use of video adds great flexibility to behavioral studies.
 It allows you to make detailed observations and frame accurate descriptions of fast moving phenomena.

 Use the playback functions to easily position the video, play it back at different speeds, play it frame by frame, and play multiple videos at the same time.
 Of course, all data play in sync.
 You can set a loop in the video and audio files to code this episode in great detail, or use the quick review button to take a small step back in the video.
 After the observation, you can easily create a video highlights clip.

 In The Observer XT overt behavior and physiological responses can be studied together.
 Synchronization is guaranteed by using The Observer XT.
 Sections of the physiological data correlating with interesting behaviors can be exported for further analysis.

 This animation shows you the options the software offers, such as integration with Tobii eye trackers and BIOPAC physiological measurement systems.

 Imagine children on a playground, customers in a busy supermarket, or visitors in a museum.
 They are constantly on the move and you need to observe them unobtrusively.
 In these situations, Pocket Observer is the ideal solution to code behavior.